mtmacdonald/docgen/src/docs/troubleshooting.md

 Pass the **-v** (verbose) option when running DocGen to get more detailed error messages.

-## Attached files not in PDF

-Attached files are not converted to PDF, only the web content is.
-The website and PDF can link to other files.

 ## Corrupted text characters

 Make sure all the input text files are saved with UTF-8 encoding.